Bat Trade Working Group |

 Dr Joe Chun-Chia Huang

-Dr Tigga Kingston Dr Benjamin PY-H Lee Dr Joy O’Keefe Dr Nistara Randhawa Ms Abby Rutrough Dr Vu Din Thong Dr Susan Tsang |
+Dr Tigga Kingston Dr Benjamin PY-H Lee Dr Joy O’Keefe Dr Nistara Randhawa Dr Abby Rutrough Dr Vu Din Thong Dr Jen Tinsman Dr Susan Tsang |

 current projects |

 Our flagship issue is ornamental trade, and our flagship species is the painted woolly bat, Kerivoula picta.
 Using data science, we documented e-commerce in K. picta.
 From October through December 2022, we quantified ornamental-bats offered for sale to consumers in the United States on Amazon, eBay and Etsy.
 Our study, funded by the Animal Welfare Institute and in collaboration with Monitor Conservation Research Society, paints a very concerning pattern of trade that suggests high demand and a likely unsustainable harvest of this bat.
-Our work has been featured in a National Geographic article, and our paper is in the European Journal of Wildlife Research.
+It is also illegal to import K. picta into the United States under the Lacey Act because hunting, selling and/or exporting it is illegal in all 11 countries where K. picta occurs.